dedesundara/wp-installer-2/readme.md

 or run as root

 	cp wp.sh /usr/bin/wp-installer

-	Type 'wp-installer' in any folder
+then type in any folder

+	'wp-installer'